dlimeb/dieterlimeback/site/preflight.md

 ## Price

-I am currently offering this program on a **pay what you can** basis.
+I am currently offering this program for a **flexible price**.
 We can have a conversation about what makes sense for your circumstances, while reflecting a respect for our time, your commitment to your growth, my extensive experience in leadership and management, and my 100+ hours of intensive training and practice.
 This is a heavily discounted pricing model to reflect the fact that I am not yet certified, and is a fantastic opportunity to discover what personalized coaching can do for you!

 ## Interested?